idaholab/moose/framework/doc/content/source/kernels/ADCoupledTimeDerivative.md

 ## Example Syntax

 `ADCoupledTimeDerivative` is used for example in the split Cahn Hilliard equations for phase field calculations.
-The syntax is simple, taking its type (`ADCoupledTimeDerivative`), the variable to that the residual the `ADCoupledTimeDerivative` contributes, and the coupled variable `v` that the time derivative operator acts upon.
-Example syntax can be found in the kernel block
+The syntax is simple, taking its type (`ADCoupledTimeDerivative`), the kernel variable which the `ADCoupledTimeDerivative` residual is assigned to, and the coupled variable `v` that the time derivative operator acts upon.
+Example syntax can be found in the kernel block below:
-below:

 !listing
 test/tests/kernels/coupled_time_derivative/ad_coupled_time_derivative_test.i